-Select a route for transporting the machine based on the road width and clearance, and the height and weight of the machine.
+- Select a route for transporting the machine based on the road width and clearance, and the height and weight of the machine. - Make sure that the side door of the cabin is closed and locked before shipping.

-For safer transportation, comply with all local regulations and laws.
+For safe transportation, comply with all local regulations and laws.